BostonUniversitySeniorDesign/2020-sensor-miniproject/Readme.md

 2. what are the median and variance observed from the occupancy data (at least 100 values)  [3 points]
 3. plot the probability density function for each sensor type [6 points]
 4. What is the mean and variance of the *time interval* of the sensor readings?
-Please plot its probability density function.
-Does it mimic a well-known distribution for connection intervals in large systems?
+Please plot the time interval histogram.
+Does it mimic a well-known [distribution](https://en.wikipedia.org/wiki/Erlang_distribution) for connection intervals in large systems?
 [8 points]

 ### Task 3: Design